 As at the date of this Management Proxy Circular, the Board of Directors has adopted a target of 30% of individuals from Designated Groups on the Board of Directors by 2025.
+With the appointment of Ms. Dickerson to the Board in February of this year, the Corporation has met this target.

-In appointing individuals to executive officer positions, the Company will weigh a number of factors, including skills, experience and personal attributes required for the position along with the level of Designated Group representation within its senior management team.
-As at the date of this Management Proxy Circular, the Company has not adopted a target or percentage for Designated Groups in executive officer positions.
+In appointing individuals to executive officer positions, the Corporation will weigh a number of factors, including skills, experience and personal attributes required for the position along with the level of Designated Group representation within its senior management team.
+As at the date of this Management Proxy Circular, the Corporation has not adopted a target or percentage for Designated Groups in executive officer positions.
 The Board of Directors believes the most effective way to achieve greater diversity in its senior management team is to identify high-potential candidates from Designated Groups within the organization and work with them to ensure they develop the skills, acquire the experience and have the opportunities necessary to eventually occupy executive officer positions.
 This includes taking action to build a culture of inclusion throughout the organization.
 The Board of Directors will, however, continue to evaluate the appropriateness of adopting targets in the future.

-Of the four current directors serving on the Board of Directors of the Corporation as at the date hereof, one director (25%) is a woman and none identified as a visible minority, Indigenous peoples or persons with disabilities.
-If all four nominees for election as director are elected, the Board of Directors will include one woman (25%), but no directors who identify as a visible minority, indigenous or person with disabilities.
+Of the five current directors serving on the Board of Directors of the Corporation as at the date hereof, and assuming all are elected to the Board at the Meeting, two directors (40%) are women and none identify as members of a visible minority, Indigenous peoples or persons with disabilities.
 As of the date of this Management Proxy Circular, there is no individual (0%) part of a Designated Group occupying an executive officer position within the Corporation.